-- (1) As a higher education provider authorised to self-accredit, the University of Newcastle (University) is responsible under the Tertiary Education Quality and Standards Agency Act 2011 (Cth) for ensuring that programs comply with the Provider Course Accreditation Standards.
-This Schedule provides the detailed principles and criteria that underpin the self-accreditation process for each Bachelor Degree (240) award that may be delivered and conferred by the University. - (2) This Schedule supports the implementation of the Awards and Graduation Policy and Governance Rule.
-The Governance Rule describes each type of qualification offered by the University and provide descriptions of the role of Academic Senate in approving and monitoring programs. - (3) Within the Schedule the general program principles and structures have been tabulated and the approved programs that are offered under it will be listed in Bachelor Degree (240) Approved AQF Compliant Programs covered by this Schedule.
-For the specific descriptions and requirements of an approved program, refer to the relevant Program Handbook. - (4) In the event of an inconsistency between subordinate policy documents and any Rule(s) or Schedule to the Rule(s), the Rule(s) made by Council prevails to the extent of the inconsistency.
+(1) As a higher education provider authorised to self-accredit, the University of Newcastle is responsible under the Tertiary Education Quality and Standards Agency Act 2011 (Cth) for ensuring that programs comply with the Provider Course Accreditation Standards.
+This Schedule provides the detailed principles and criteria that underpin the self-accreditation process for each Bachelor Degree (240) award that may be delivered and conferred by the University of Newcastle.

+(2) This Schedule supports the implementation of the Awards and Graduation Policy and Governance Rule.
+The Governance Rule describes each type of qualification offered by the University and provide descriptions of authorisations for program management.

+(3) Within the Schedule the general program principles and structures have been tabulated and the approved programs that are offered under it will be listed in Bachelor Degree (240) - Approved AQF Compliant Programs covered by this Schedule.
+For the specific descriptions and requirements of an approved program, refer to the program handbook.

+(4) In the event of an inconsistency between subordinate policy documents and any Rule(s) or Schedule to the Rule(s), the Rule(s) made by Council prevails to the extent of the inconsistency.